 CDFW regulates activities that would interfere with the natural flow of or substantially alter the channel, bed, or bank of a lake, river, or stream including disturbance of riparian vegetation under Fish and Game Code Sections 1600-1616.
 CDFW requires a Lake and Streambed Alteration Agreement (LSAA) permit for these activities.
 Requirements to protect the integrity of biological resources and water quality are often conditions of streambed alteration agreements.
-CDFW may establish conditions that include avoiding or minimizing vegetation removal, use of standard erosion control measures, limitations on the use of heavy equipment, limitations on work periods to avoid impacts on fisheries and wildlife resources (e.g., streams and ponds) that would be regulated by CDFW are present in the Project area.
+CDFW may establish conditions that include avoiding or minimizing vegetation removal, use of standard erosion control measures, limitations on the use of heavy equipment, limitations on work periods to avoid impacts on fisheries and wildlife resources and requirements to restore degraded sites or compensate for permanent habitat losses.
+Aquatic resources (e.g., streams and ponds) that would be regulated by CDFW are present in the Project area.
 The Project would not likely involve modifications or improvements to stream crossings or modifications to the bed, bank, or channel of a stream, and would therefore not likely require an LSAA.
 If modifications are necessary, then an LSAA would be pursued.